uncefact/spec-untp/.github/ISSUE_TEMPLATE/implementation-register-template.md

 ---
 name: Implementation register template
 about: Use this template to register your UNTP implementation / intent
-title: Implementation registration for software [name]
+title: Implementation registration for [name]
 labels: Implementations
 assignees: ''